 Selling to the government can help a business grow, but there are also many opportunities to be had and experiences to learn from in the private sector.
 To help Minority- and Women-owned firms grow, thirteen corporate partners have teamed up with SBS to offer three programs that involve working directly with them through workshops, one-on-one mentorship, contracting opportunities, and more!
 Participants will have the opportunity to work with some of the best in their industries.

 - BNY Mellon

 - Con Edison

 - Interpublic Group

 - National Grid

-M/WBE Recruiting & Referral – SBS and our corporate partners will refer certified firms for specific contracting opportunities, both private and public.
-This is a benefit to getting certified, as any qualifying M/WBEs will be contacted regarding specific contracts.
-All 10 corporations will be participating in this program.
+M/WBE Referral Service – SBS and our corporate partners will refer NYC-certified firms for specific contracting opportunities, both private and public.
+This is a benefit to getting certified, as any qualifying M/WBEs will be contacted regarding specific contract opportunities.
+All 13 corporate partners participate in this program.

 For more information, see our Corporate Alliance Program FAQs.